Groucho/groucho/README.md

   $('form.personalize').submit();
 }

-// Trim a list to personalize.
+// Prune a list to personalize.
 $('ul.peronalized li').each(function (index, element) {
   // Data attribute does not match user's favorite. if ($(this).attr('data-my_vocab') !== groucho.favoriteTerms.my_vocab[0].id) {